(Click on green text for external links to sites that cover specific areas of interest)

 Stage four focuses on increasing your spiritual awareness, overall sense of well-being and connectedness to a greater whole.

-2. Weekly DBT Skills Group ( or additional skills session) - is where you learn and practice the following core DBT
+2. Weekly DBT Skills Group ( or individual skills coaching session) - is where you learn and practice the following core DBT modules:

-3. Coaching calls - are often scheduled in between sessions to help validate and reinforce a client's efforts to practice newly learned DBT skills and make more adaptive choices in problematic situations and during stressful events.
+3. Coaching calls - scheduled in between sessions to help validate and reinforce your efforts to practice newly learned DBT skills and make more adaptive choices in problematic situations and during stressful events.

 DBT Therapists are required to consult regularly with a DBT Consult Team to ensure that they are providing the most effective and compassionate treatment.